alpheios-project/documentation/development/app-architecture.md

 2. Simplify interdependencies between components.

 The following changes may help to achieve this goal:
-* Split ContentProcess component between Content and UIController components.
-Browser specific part of its functionality (an interaction with a background script or app) could go into a Content component, and page specific functionality (listening of user actions such as clicks) could be inserted into a UIController.
-It is more a UIController responsibility to react to user actions.
+* Split ContentProcess component between Content and AppController components.
+Browser specific part of its functionality (an interaction with a background script or app) could go into a Content component, and page specific functionality (listening of user actions such as clicks) could be inserted into a AppController.
+It is more a AppController responsibility to react to user actions.
 * Eliminate ownership of stateless resources (i.e. morphologycal analyzer and other language resource adapters) with the relationship using a Singleton pattern where a UI controller would call a static function on an adapter class and that function will return a reference to a single instance of a controller.